wnagn41/ppd_english_downloader/FAQ.md

 If the serial number part is parsed as a number and then sorted, this problem does not occur.

 How to solve this problem on Android?
-You can enable the setting "**Add 0 in front of the serial number ? ** " in the "More" tab of the downloader - Name.
+You can enable the setting **Add 0 in front of the serial number ?**  in the "More" tab of the downloader - Name.
 This will solve the problem.

 After enabling "Fill 0 in front of serial number", the serial number will look like the following: